chornberger-c2c/oc-pod-uptime-test/README.md

 # oc-pod-uptime-test

-Perl script used for OpenShift testing
+Perl script used for OpenShift testing - shows uptime of a node

 **Setup**